kobotoolbox/docs/source/pulling_data_into_excelquery.md

 ### Reset Excel's Data Source Settings

 Sometimes, you may not be able to see the dialogue box to input your login credentials.
-In such case, you will have to do the following to reset your Excel's `Data Source Settings`.
+In such case, you will have to do the following to reset your Excel's __Data Source Settings__.

-* Click on **Data** and under **Data** you will need to click on **Get Data**.
+* Click on __Data__ and under __Data__ you will need to click on __Get Data__.

 ![image](/images/pulling_data_excelquery/home.png)

-* Then click on `Data Source Settings`.
+* Then click on __Data Source Settings__.

 ![image](/images/pulling_data_excelquery/home_next.png)

-* You will now be able to see a dialogue box, `Data source settings`.
-Here, you will need to press `Clear Permissions`.
+* You will now be able to see a dialogue box, __Data source settings__.
+Here, you will need to press __Clear Permissions__.
 With this, you should be able to see the dialogue box to input your login credentials.

 ![image](/images/pulling_data_excelquery/data_source_settings.png)

-If you wish to learn more on resetting your Excel's `Data Source Settings` feel free to explore [here](https://docs.microsoft.com/en-us/power-query/connectorauthentication).
+If you wish to learn more on resetting your Excel's __Data Source Settings__ feel free to explore [here](https://docs.microsoft.com/en-us/power-query/connectorauthentication).

 ### Updating Data in Microsoft Excel

-Once you have synced your KoBoToolbox with your Microsoft Excel through __Excel Power Query__, you should be able to have the dataset in Microsoft Excel.
-However, when the KoBoToolbox server is updated (i.e. through new submissions, deletion, amendments) your Microsoft Excel dataset does not get updated automatically.
-You could do this by refreshing the Excel document.
-For this you will need to click the **Data** and then select **Refresh All**.
-Any changes made in the KoBoToolbox server will now be manually updated in your Excel dataset.
-(Please follow this whenever you require an update with your Microsoft Excel dataset)
+Once you have synced KoBoToolbox with Excel through __Excel Power Query__, you should have the dataset stored locally.
+However, when the dataset on the server updates (i.e. through new submissions, deletions, amendments), your local dataset does not automatically update.
+To resync your data, you will need to click the __Data__ button and then __Refresh All__.

-_**Thanks to Awais Awan for writing the initial draft of this post.**_
+_Thanks to Awais Awan for writing the initial draft of this post._